Lin Lanying: Opinions about gender issues

 Throughout her life, she faced difficulties as a female.
 After she returned from the US, she joined the All-China Women's Federation.
 She held a lot of conferences and talked about gender issues.
 As a woman, she never accepted gender roles and always fought for herself.
 She believed that in the science field, women and men are equal and that the reason why fewer women are in this field is that women are more easily distracted by e.g., gossip, so women have to memorize more unrelated things and cannot focus on work.

 Personal relationships

-Family members

-Her family included more than 20 people.
-Her mother and father influenced her most.
-Her father Jianhua Li was an educator.
-As a youth he moved far from home and studied at the university.
-Although he did not stay with Lanying, he often wrote letters to her and bought some books for her.
-Jianhua led Lanying into studying.
-Lanying's mother was Shuixian Zhou, who was a tough woman because she had to manage the whole family.
-Lanying learned from her and became persistent.
-Although Shuixian was deeply influenced by traditional gender roles, she helped Lanying to be a persistent person, so Lanying could conquer many difficulties in her life.
-Lanying had two brothers.
-After she came back from America, she helped raise two nieces because she had no child of her own.

 Qichang Guan and Cheng Lin

 Lin did not marry, but she loved two men.
 The first was Qichang Guan.
 Lanying and Qichang were in different classes of the same middle school.
 After graduation Qichang went to another city with his parents, so they separated.
 But they continued their relationship by mail.
 Qichang told Lanying that he wanted to marry her and work as teachers in a middle school.
 However, Lanying was more ambitious.
 They gradually stopped writing to each other.
 At the age of 17, Qichang died due to leukemia.

 She also loved Cheng Lin.
 They met at Fukien Christian University.
 They had the same interests and both were ambitious.
 After graduation, they both stayed at this university and worked as teachers.
 However, because Lanying wanted to learn more things and decided to go to America, they separated.
 Cheng Lin married after Lin went to America.
 Their story has been told in the novel The Second Handshake.